jfriedson/neural-network-cars/README.md

 ## Architecture
 ### Neural Network
 The neural networks driving each car have the following attributes
-- 12 inputs: 7 forward and side-facing distance sensors and the car's speed, steerings angle, gas throttle, and standard and emergency brakes
+- 13 inputs: 7 forward and side-facing distance sensors and the car's speed, angular velocity, steerings angle, gas throttle, and standard and emergency brakes
 - 1 hidden layer of 10 neurons, found to be a good balance of training time and function complexity for this simple problem
 - 4 outputs: steerings angle, gas throttle, and standard and emergency brakes